Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Research Design, Data Collection and Limitations

-At a high level, our research design has three parts. \begin{itemize} \item[{\bf 1.}] {\bf Article selection and labeling:} We first obtain the URLs to a substantial number of news articles, which have been classified by Ad Fontes Media~\cite{AdFontes} with regards to both their individual bias and reliability.
-We then decide category thresholds and label each article into one of three bias classes and one of four reliability classes. \item[{\bf 2.}] {\bf Collection of interactive data:} After careful preprocessing of the URLs, we use the CrowdTangle browser extension to obtain interaction data for two sets of posts linked to these URLs (1) {\em public} and (2) {\em combined} (public + private), where the first set is a subset of the second.
+{\bf Part 1.
+Article selection and labeling:} We first obtained bias and reliability scores for the articles evaluated by Ad Fontes Media~\cite{AdFontes}.
+Subsequently, each article was categorized into one of three bias classes and one of four reliability classes based on these scores.

+{\bf Part 2.
+Collection of interactive data:} After careful preprocessing of the URLs, we used the CrowdTangle browser extension to obtain interaction data for two sets of posts linked to these URLs (1) {\em public} and (2) {\em combined} (public + private).
 To address some limitations of the API and to ensure fair comparison of the sets, we leave a four-month gap between the latest labeled article (Nov.
 1, 2022) and the primary data collection (Mar.
-2023), as well as apply some additional post-processing (e.g., examining the actual posts), filtering (e.g., based on thresholds determined via communication with the CrowdTangle team), and collect some complementing data directly from CrowdTangle (e.g., to address limitations of the extension API). \item[{\bf 3.}] {\bf Data analysis:} Finally, we use the final dataset (capturing the two sets) to compare the properties of the {\em public} vs. {\em combined} (private + public) sets and discover statistically significant differences between the interaction patterns of public and private posts.
-Here, it should also be noted that the combined set is dominated by private posts. \end{itemize} We next provide detailed descriptions of the initial two steps, before presenting our analysis results (step 3) in the subsequent sections.
+2023), as well as apply some additional post-processing (e.g., examining the actual posts), filtering (based on thresholds determined via discussions with the CrowdTangle team), and collect some complementing data directly from CrowdTangle (to address limitations of the extension API).

+{\bf Part 3.
+Data analysis:} Finally, we use the final dataset (capturing the two sets) to compare the properties of the {\em public} vs. {\em combined} (private + public) sets and identify significant statistical differences between the interaction patterns of public and private posts.
+We next provide details of the initial two steps, before presenting our analysis results (Part 3) in the subsequent sections.